 4. Best Time of Day to Walk With Baby

 In the warmer summer months, early morning hours are ideal for walking with your baby.
-However I have a toddler, so my daily walk is intended to kick-start her nap time!
-I usually don’t start my walk until around 11 am.
-This means it can be warm outside and I need to take the proper precautions to prevent overheating.
+However with toddlers, a daily walk may be intended to kick-start nap time!
+When my daughter was a toddler I usually started my walk until around 11 am.
+That meant it could be warm outside and I needed to take the proper precautions to prevent overheating.

 Look for a stroller with adequate ventilation.
 The Ergobaby 180 Stroller has roll-up panels that reveal full mesh sidewalls.
-This helps to keep air circulating and prevents the baby from overheating when she naps on our walk.
+This helps to keep air circulating and prevented the baby from overheating when she napped on our walk.

 5. Benefits of Taking Baby for a Walk

 - Fresh air, exercise and stimulation!
 I find that a daily walk helps me to work out my thoughts and improves my sleep at night.

 - Walking gets me moving, especially in those early months with a newborn, when you feel like you’re sitting and nursing all day!
 Walking is one of the best at home workout routines you can have, especially post-partum.

 - If Baby is overstimulated by the view or if you simply want to keep an eye on her while you walk, the Ergobaby 180 stroller has a quick response.
 The handlebar has an easy flip option so you can turn it to face either way in about three seconds!

 - Taking babies for a walk can help ease them into nap time.
 Choose a stroller with lay-flat recline so they can sleep while you walk.

 - Sometimes I’ll walk to the store and pick up a few essentials.
 Look for a unit with a large under-stroller basket.
 The Ergobaby 180 Stroller is extra large for holding plenty.
 Usually my goal is getting my baby to fall asleep so a long walk benefits us both.